 “Political pressures” could “lead to broader pressure on the bank to shift its business model away from investment banking,” Moody’s said.
 “Although this could have potentially positive implications over the longer term, the uncertainty surrounding such a change in direction is credit negative in the short term.”

-Diamond, 60, joined Barclays in 1996 and as head of Barclays Capital (JNK) oversaw the lender’s expansion in investment banking and the 2008 purchase of Lehman Brothers Holdings Inc.’s North American (NOA) unit.
+Diamond, 60, joined Barclays in 1996 and as head of Barclays Capital (JNK:US) oversaw the lender’s expansion in investment banking and the 2008 purchase of Lehman Brothers Holdings Inc.’s North American (NOA:US) unit.
 He was named CEO in January 2011.

 Diamond, Chairman Marcus Agius and Chief Operating Officer Jerry Del Missier also stepped down after regulators discovered bank employees had systematically attempted to rig the rate for profit.
 Diamond yesterday apologized to lawmakers for the rigging, blaming a group of 14 traders out of 2,000, and said the bank had failed in taking so long to uncover their actions.
 He said he didn’t know about their activities until a week before regulators published their findings, including e-mails between Barclays traders.